Boudabga

 Boudabga is a town in the Coalla Department of Gnagna Province in eastern Burkina Faso.
-The town has a population of 1,225.

 Geography

 Boudabga – which is an agropastoral locality scattered in several residential centers located on the right bank of the Faga River – is located approximately 10 km southeast of Coalla.

 Health and education

 The closest health center to Boudabga is the Coalla health and social promotion center (HSPC).